Axial Load Injury | Middle Column Involved | Load-Sharing Score

 - “McCormack LSC: comminution + fragment apposition + kyphosis correction

-- "Short segment posterior-only fails in approximately 50% if LSC 7 or more
+- “Short segment posterior-only has a high failure rate if LSC 7 or more (36% broken screws in original McCormack series)

 Posterior vertebral body wall fracture with retropulsion into canal.
 This is middle column involvement in Denis classification.
 Differentiates from simple compression fracture.